 - 15. All items carried by students (i.e., band instruments, athletic equipment, backpacks, etc.) must be under their control at all times, and must be carried in the lap, between seats or properly secured in a vacant seat.
 Instruments cannot occupy needed seating space or be placed in the driver's compartment or in the stairwell. - 16.
 Skateboards, scooters and roller blades are not allowed on the school bus. - 17.
-Students are permitted to use only their designated bus stops.
-Any changes require a parent/legal guardian's written request, counter-signed by a school official. - 18.
-Students are permitted to ride only their assigned bus.
-Any exceptions must be requested in writing by the student's parent or legal guardian and approved by a school official. - 19.
+Students are permitted to use only their designated bus stops. - 18.
+Students are permitted to ride only their assigned bus. - 19.
 Remain seated while bus is in motion and until it comes to a stop. - 20.
 Secondary students are required to show student ID card to bus driver upon request.
 Electronic copy of student ID card on phone or device is acceptable.